 The project team held three outreach “pop-ups” in mid-January as well as administered an online interactive mapping survey.
 The purpose of the pop-up events and interactive mapping survey was to gather community input and ideas that can be used to develop draft conceptual streetscape designs.
 The project team is currently reviewing community feedback and developing initial concepts to be shared at the next round of outreach.

-The next round of outreach for Palo Alto is anticipated in May, 2018.
 For more information on the case study segment in Palo Alto visit the City’s website here.